 Cold Weather Accessories

 - Scarves: I LOVE a chunky scarf.
 They’re my favorite accessory!
 And you will absolutely need a good scarf in Europe.
-I love this super soft scarf from Royal Robbins, which is blended with wool and turns into a cute shawl or infinity scarf with a few well-placed buttons.
+I love this super soft scarf, which is blended with wool.
 I’m also a big fan of scarves that are big enough to double as blankets, like this one or this one.

 - Gloves: Don’t go outside in Europe without gloves on!
 You will regret it.
 I love these merino wool gloves that work with touchscreens because let’s face it, I have a hard enough time using my phone without wearing gloves.

 Whew!
-I’m craving a cup of glogg after all this.
-Hey, what questions do you have about packing for Europe in the winter, or backpacking in Europe in general?
+I’m craving a cup of gluhwein after all this.
+Hey, what questions do you have about packing for Europe in the winter?
 Drop us a comment below!

 Looking for more inspiration for your winter trip to Europe?
 Here are some of our favorite destinations – or you can just read all of our posts about traveling Europe in the winter (you get bonus points for binge reading, y’all)!